 The historic Tuttle barn is the first stop on our guided tour of the Desert.
 From it's legendary move to Freeport to it's posts and beams that date as far back as the 1700s, it is a structure emblematic of New England farming culture.

 And as such, there are plans underway to preserve and renovate it to be a unique space for arts and events, making it the centerpiece of a thriving arts center accessible to anyone and everyone hungry for music, beauty, and creativity.

-Our unique natural playground boasts 6 different elements for kids to climb, balance, and slide on.
-Each element was hand crafted by local artisan Steve Smith using local wood including some reclaimed from trees removed from our property.
+Our one-of-a-kind natural playground boasts 6 different elements for kids to climb, balance, and slide on.
+Each element was hand crafted by local artisan Steve Smith of Renaissance Timber using hand-hewn, local wood including some reclaimed from trees removed from our property.